Contact

 Click below to speak to a Diamond Consultant or customer service.

-8:00 am - 6:00 pm CST
+Live Chat8:00 am - 6:00 pm CST (Mon - Fri)

 Click below to speak to a Diamond Consultant or customer service.

-8:00 am - 6:00 pm CST
+Live Chat8:00 am - 6:00 pm CST (Mon - Fri)

-Evaluating the combined effects of facet shapes and angles, girdle width, culet size, polish and symmetry on the overall appearance of a diamond is a daunting task, even for professional gemologists.
+SEARCH FOR A DIAMOND NOWEvaluating the combined effects of facet shapes and angles, girdle width, culet size, polish and symmetry on the overall appearance of a diamond is a daunting task, even for professional gemologists.
 Fortunately, all of these factors have already been taken into consideration when calculating the diamond's Cut grade.

 Because Cut grade provides a single rating which weighs the combined impact of all of the factors listed above on a diamond's visual performance, it is a simple yet vital tool in evaluating a diamond.